 The accessibility and ease of use of Power BI mean that once the system is set up and ready to use, and the data entered, that everyone in the organization can be a data analyst, and this empowers teams to make better decisions more quickly and with the ability to test and model different ideas.
 The strategic advantage that firms achieve through the adoption of business intelligence platforms is phenomenal.

-Power BI from Microsoft is one of the best tools for the job (which is why we use it at Loginworks Softwares!), enabling users to create and visualize complex datasets, to share reports, to integrate work across different teams and departments and to test out different types of analysis.
-Not only is it significantly beneficial for firms to be able to carry out this level of analysis, but it also ensures that all that data is put to good use helping the business to achieve its objectives.
+Microsoft’s Power BI is one of the best tools for the job (which is why we use it at Loginworks Softwares!).
+It enables users to create and visualize complex datasets, share reports, integrate work across different teams and departments, and test out different types of analysis.
+Not only is it significantly beneficial for companies to be able to carry out this level of analysis, but it also ensures that all that data is put to good use helping the business to achieve its objectives.
 The visualization of data is one of the greatest strengths of business intelligence platforms for e-retailers because these visuals help to convert multiple layers of complex data into simple to understand graphs and charts.
-Critical questions can be asked, and the answer provided quickly and in a format which everyone in the business can understand.
+Critical questions can be asked, and the answer provided quickly and in a format that everyone in the business can understand.